Specialist in Asia Pacific, Japan, China, India and South East Asia and Global Emerging Market equities.

 Key climate-related risks in our portfolios

-Transition risks are gaining attention as companies consider the societal and economic shifts toward a low-carbon future – and we see them as immediate challenges to address.
+Transition risks are growing in consideration as companies think through the societal and economic shifts toward a low-carbon future.
+We see them as immediate challenges to address.
 Whilst our direct exposure to fossil fuels, agriculture and mining is minimal, we acknowledge that these businesses form a meaningful part of our investee companies’ supply chains.
 We therefore consider these risks from a top-down industry perspective as well as from a bottom-up, company-by-company point of view.

 Physical risks refer to the impacts of a changing and volatile climate on existing business practices.
-As such, we believe this pertains to all companies – either through their primary business activities, or their supply chains and distribution activities.
+As such, we believe this affects all companies – either through their primary business activities or their supply chains and distribution activities.

 Beyond these two primary risks, companies also face more stringent regulatory and legal risks, which increases the risk of reputational damage.
 The governments of countries in which we invest have begun to implement penalties for non-compliance.
 We fully expect these risks to increase over time.